luismanuelamengual/NeoPHP/README.md

 cd MyApp
 chmod 777 -R storage/
 ```
-The next and final step is to **configure the public directory**.
-You should configure your web server's document / web root to be the  public directory.
+The next and final step is to configure the **public** directory.
+You should **configure your web server's document / web root to be the public directory**.
 The index.php in this directory serves as the front controller for all HTTP requests entering your application.

 Properties
 ---------------